iSOLveIT/protege_owl/_sources/index.rst.txt

 True and p = False then we have a contradiction.
 Each variable can only have one value.
 This is why SWRL rules can only add values to variables rather than change them.
-For more on this see the excellent presentation on SWRL by Martin O’Connor: https://protege.stanford.edu/conference/2009/slides/SWRL2009ProtegeConference.pdf
+For more on this see the excellent presentation on SWRL by Martin O'Connor: https://protege.stanford.edu/conference/2009/slides/SWRL2009ProtegeConference.pdf

 This is why SPARQL often needs to be used rather than SWRL even though SWRL is more abstract and powerful.
 SWRL does not support non-monotonic reasoning whereas SPARQL does.
 Similarly, when validating data, we may want to take actions to change it, e.g., to coerce it into a proper standard format.
 To do that we need to change rather than add a value, i.e., we need non-monotonic reasoning.